 Organic waste generally refers to biodegradable, compostable waste from homes, businesses, institutions, and industrial sources.
 Examples include food scraps, yard and garden trimmings, food-soiled paper products and biosolids.

 Food waste refers to food that is intended for human consumption that is discarded without ever being eaten.
-It is estimated that currently one-third of all food grown for human consumption ends up being wasted (Food and Agricultural Organization of the United Nations, 2013).
-Everyone can play a role in reducing food waste.
-Often with minimal effort, food waste can be prevented, saving money and helping to protect the environment.
+It is estimated that currently, one-third of all food grown for human consumption ends up being wasted and 63 percent of food Canadians throw away could have been eaten (National Zero Waste Council, 2017).

-Prevent Food Waste
+Preventing Food & Organic Waste

 Find out what the province, local governments, and other organizations have done to prevent food waste in their area - this might inspire new ideas about programs that could be implemented in your community.

-Organic Waste Diversion Initiatives
+Diverting Organic Waste